Getting started with your organic YouTube strategy

 2. What can the business influence?

-For anyone familiar with search engine optimization, this will be recognizable territory.
-Starting to optimize for search and recommendations is a highly important step to take, as 70% of what people watch is determined by the recommendation algorithm.
+For anyone familiar with search engine optimisation, this will be recognisable territory.
+Starting to optimise for search and recommendations is a highly important step to take, as 70% of what people watch is determined by the recommendation algorithm.

-To ensure optimized video content, put together a best practice playbook that gives each colleague the knowledge they need to upload videos that consumers can find through search and sidebar recommendations.
+To ensure optimised video content, put together a best practice playbook that gives each colleague the knowledge they need to upload videos that consumers can find through search and sidebar recommendations.

 Putting together a content strategy, establishing a creator’s playbook, understanding Youtube SEO, and working on content reuse will put your business in a strong position whenever a potential customer is looking for an answer online.
 But don’t forget that content is an ongoing process.
 Keep reviewing what works and what doesn’t, and use this information to constantly improve to establish a content channel that further drives success.